Seafair

-Seafair is an annual summer boating event, air show, and festival in Seattle, Washington, that encompasses a wide variety of small neighborhood events leading up to several major citywide celebrations.
+Seafair is an annual summer boating event, air show, and festival in Seattle, Washington, United States, that encompasses a wide variety of small neighborhood events leading up to several major citywide celebrations.
 Its main events include the Torchlight Parade (and accompanying Torchlight Run), Seafair Cup hydroplane races, and an air show that often features the Blue Angels.
 Seafair also encompasses smaller block parties and local parades around the city and Seattle metropolitan area.

 History

 Seafair has been an annual event in Seattle since 1950 but its roots can be traced to the 1911 Seattle Golden Potlatch Celebrations.

 The 2020 schedule for Seafair was cancelled on May 20, 2020, due to the COVID-19 pandemic and restrictions on public gatherings.
 The next edition of Seafair was also cancelled in April 2021, stating that "while encouraged by Governor Inslee's Phase 3 guidelines that support small and medium size events to return with limitations, Seafair leadership recognizes the guidelines will not support events the scale of a city-wide festival."